Swapnil-Rakshe/Step-Counter/README.md

 * Detection stage
 * Post-processing stage

-For each stage a separate function is defined.
-As stated in the reference file the optimal set of parameters are used for the step detection.
+For each stage, a separate function is defined.
+As stated in the reference file the optimal set of parameters is used for step detection.

 ![image](https://github.com/Swapnil-Rakshe/Swapnil-Rakshe/blob/main/Signal%20at%20each%20processing%20stage.png)